 By Carole Ellis

-The states of Massachusets, Virginia, Alaska, Hawaii, Utah, and Michigan each posted one city on the top-20 list as well.
+The states of Massachusetts, Virginia, Alaska, Hawaii, Utah, and Michigan each posted one city on the Top-20 list as well.
 According to Gallup researchers, “high-well-being communities” are typified by residents who “are thriving across many aspects of their lives, who are optimistic about their future, and collectively who are more productive, perform better, and have better health and lower healthcare costs”.

-*Carole Ellis is editor in chief of the Bryan Ellis Investing Letter, and provides though-provoking analysis and commentary on news topics relevant to serious real estate investors.
+*Carole Ellis is editor-in-chief of the Bryan Ellis Investing Letter and provides thought-provoking analysis and commentary on news topics relevant to serious real estate investors.